Prepare for your food scraps recycling collection

 Use certified compostable bags

 Compostable bags are made of plant material and are suitable for the special microbial treatment process we will use to recycle your food scraps.

 Plastic, degradable and biodegradable bags must not be placed into your food scraps bin.
-Degradable and biodegradable bags can contain plastic and heavy metals and that are not suitable for composting or microbial treatment.
+They can contain plastic and heavy metals that are not suitable for composting or microbial treatment.

 We’ve supplied all households registered for the trial with an initial supply of 200 compostable caddy liner bags.
-When using the food scraps service regularly, these bags should last the average household approximately 12 months.
+When using the food scraps service regularly, these bags should last the average household about 12 months.

 Collect food scraps in your kitchen caddy or other container